AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/index.md

 A PDF Electronic Seal API workflow involves the following:

 * **PDF Document**: A PDF document as an input file for eSeal operation.
-The maximum size of the PDF cannot exceed 10MB.
+The maximum size of the PDF cannot exceed 100MB.
 * **Sealing Parameters**: Parameters  specifying the seal's format, visibility and appearance along with the digital certificate credentials information.
 For details, see [sealing parameters](gettingstarted#parameters).
-* **Seal Image**: The API accepts an **optional** seal image as a background image for seal appearance which overrides the default Acrobat trefoil image.
+* **Seal Image**: The API accepts an **optional** seal image as a background image for seal appearance which overrides the default seal image.
 The maximum size of the seal image cannot exceed 2MB.
-Supported image formats for seal image are JPEG or PNG only.
+Supported image formats for seal image are JPEG and PNG only.

 ## Supported Trust Service Providers